-A student who is enrolled at Washington Latin Public Charter School, who leaves in good standing, after at least one full year of continuous enrollment, may return to the school under certain circumstances.
+A student who has been enrolled at Washington Latin Public Charter Schools at least one full year of continuous enrollment and leaves the school in good standing may return to the school under certain circumstances.
 A student may return if:

-- The student leaves Latin due to a family relocation out of DC, documented health concerns or to attend a high school that offers programs not available at the time of withdrawal; - The grade to which the student returns has a vacancy and no waiting list. - o If there were a waiting list for that grade, the student would be placed on the list below siblings of currently enrolled students, siblings of currently accepted students and children of staff members. - o The returning student would be placed above the waiting list for newly applied students. - o If a student seeks to return to a grade for which there is a waiting list and that student has a sibling enrolled at the school, s/he would be placed at the top of the waiting list beneath any sibling who applied by the deadline.
+- The student leaves Latin due to a family relocation out of DC, documented health concerns or to attend a high school that offers programs not available at the time of withdrawal; - The grade to which the student returns has a vacancy and no waiting list. - If there were a waiting list for that grade, the student would be placed on the list below siblings of currently enrolled students, siblings of currently accepted students and children of staff members. - o The returning student would be placed above the waiting list for newly applied students. - o If a student seeks to return to a grade for which there is a waiting list and that student has a sibling enrolled at the school, s/he would be placed at the top of the waiting list beneath any sibling who applied by the deadline.